Photographic exploration at nightfall

 MCBA

 The MCBA, or Cantonal Museum of Fine Arts, moved into its new premises in 2019.
-It is now located right next to the Lausanne train station, in the Plateforme 10 District that will soon welcome other Lausanne museums.
-Its new building was designed by the firm of architects Barozzi/Veiga from Barcelona.
+It is now located right next to the Lausanne train station, in the Plateforme 10 District welcome other Lausanne museums.
+Its building was designed by the firm of architects Barozzi/Veiga from Barcelona.
 This photogenic building offers itself to the discerning eye at every time of the day.
 When the sun is shining, the play of shadows is fascinating, while the illuminated entrance contrasts interestingly with the blueish light of the end of the day.

 Aula des Cèdres